Marcejr117/Hacking-Notes-Writeups/content/Walkthrough/HTB/Forest.md

 >![[Pasted image 20250313121110.png]]
 >![[Pasted image 20250313121045.png]]

 # Note
-- You have to do this process as fast as u can because there are a task that clean up all permision since 60s
+- You have to do this process as fast as u can because there are a task that clean up all permission since 60s
 ```bash
 schtasks /query /fo table
 schtasks /query /tn restore /v /fo list